AidenBradley24/LocalPlaylistMaster/README.md

 Go to the playlist menu and right click to add a playlist.
 Then afterwards select the playlist and edit the track selection.
 ### Query Syntax
 ![query example 1](docs/query_example_1.png)

 In this example, tracks with the ids 1, 2, 3, and 4 are added.
 Also, any track with a name that contains the string "waffles" inside will be added.

 ![query example 2](docs/query_example_2.png)

+In this example, tracks with ids 1-5 with rating greater than 5 will be added.

+### Cheat Sheet

         QUERYABLES:
         id (implicit)                   int